OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 main[1]
 ```

-The app is now suspended at the first instruction of the <code>setCancelable</code> method.
-You can print the arguments passed to <code>setCancelable</code> with the `locals` command (the arguments are shown incorrectly under "local variables").
+The app is now suspended at the first instruction of the `setCancelable` method.
+You can print the arguments passed to `setCancelable` with the `locals` command (the arguments are shown incorrectly under "local variables").

 ```
 main[1] locals